 It all depends on the hike, but as a general rule, it’s best not to venture too far into the wilderness without pants.

-The weather is another criterion to take into account, you will obviously be more comfortable in shorts in hot weather.
+The weather is another criterion to consider, you will obviously be more comfortable in shorts in hot weather.

-Many brands design very good light trekking pants, which dry quickly and can be transformed into shorts in a few seconds offering an excellent quality/price ratio.
+Many brands design very good light trekking pants, which dry quickly and can turn into shorts in a few seconds, offering an excellent quality/price ratio.